Web Design Trends

 1. Material Design

-Due to the popularity of Google’s Material Design, the colors and color combinations recommended in those design guidelines are likely to trend upwards in 2019.
-These colors are bright and bold.
-Even outside of Material Design, there have been many examples of web designs incorporating bright colors recently.
 This doesn’t show any sign of stopping anytime soon.
 You can use sites such as Material Design Palette and MaterialUI to help you choose a Material Design color scheme.

 2. Gradients

 The 2017 push for personalization has led to expectations of something other than the standard flat design.
-In 2019, you will see brighter, more vivid colors, and greater use of gradients.

 2. Cards

 Cards are expected to become even more popular.
 They are great for small screens and are also an effective way to share a lot of information in a small space.
-Thanks to their ease of use in mobile design, combined with their inclusion in Google’s Material Design, this trend isn't going anywhere.

 3. Performance